henriquebecker91/masters/codes/rb/batch_experiment/README.md

 What is not needed:

 * To know how to program in ruby.
 Only taking less than 5 minutes to learn some basic syntax will suffice to run commands on multiple cores and save the results to files (using BatchExperiment::batch).
-However, if you want not only to execute the commands but want to extract and group some information from their output to a CVS (using BatchExperiment::experiment), you will need to tell ruby how to do the extracting part.
+However, if you want not only to execute the commands but want to extract and group some information from their output to a CSV (using BatchExperiment::experiment), you will need to tell ruby how to do the extracting part.

 ## How to use it

 You will need to create a ruby script (copy, past and adapt one of the provided examples), give it execution permissions ("chmod +x script.rb"), and execute it ("./script.rb").
-It's good to remember that this will probably flood the folder from were you called the command with files containing the output of the commands.
-Also good to remember that the commands will be called from the folder where you called the script, so they probably will expect that any relative paths/filenames given to them to be relative to the current folder.
+It's good to remember that, if you didn't created a folder for the output files and set the :output_dir configuration to it, the script will probably flood your current folder with the output files.
+Also, good to remember that, if you didn't set the :cwd configuration, the commands will be called from the folder where you called the script, so they probably will expect that any relative paths/filenames given to them to be relative to the current folder.

 ## Examples